lokeshdangii/Root-Finding-Methods-of-Non-Linear-Equations/README.md

 If you'd like to contribute improvements, bug fixes, or additional root-finding methods to this repository, feel free to submit a pull request.

+## Contact

+You can reach me via email at [lokeshdangi1045@gmail.com](mailto:lokeshdangi1045@gmail.com) or connect with me on [LinkedIn](https://www.linkedin.com/in/lokeshdangi/)

+Thank you for visiting my repository!